dariober/ASCIIGenome/commandHelp.md

 **Usage: zo [INT = 1]**

 Zoom out INT times.
 Each zoom doubles the window size.
 To zoom quickly use INT= 5 or 10 e.g. `zo 10`

+### extend

+**Usage: extend [mid|window] [INT left] [INT right]**

+Extend the current window by INT bases left and right. mode `mid`: The new window is given by the center of the current one plus and minus left and right INT bases. mode `window` (default): Extend the current window left and right INT bases If only one INT is given it is applied to both left and right.
+Negative INTs will shrink instead of extend the window.

 ### l